jb-diplom/Big-Data/README.md

 * `conda install -c conda-forge nodejs`
 * `conda install -c conda-forge ipydatawidgets`
 * `import nltk`
-* `nltk.download(’vader_lexicon’)`
+* `nltk.download()` --> choose vader_lexicon
 * `nltk.download()` --> choose Corpora/wordnet

 ## Usage

-The central element to access the funtionality of the project work is by loading the [RSSNewsIdentification.ipynb](./RSSNewsIdentification.ipynb) Jupyter Notebook.
-Virtually all of the useful configurative settings can be specified or modified in the run parameters, which are held in an editable Python dictionary in a cell near the beginning of the notebook.
-Plausibel parameters are documented as comments in the code (see below).
+The central element for accessing the funtionality of the project work is by loading the [RSSNewsIdentification.ipynb](./RSSNewsIdentification.ipynb) Jupyter Notebook.
+Virtually all of the useful configurative settings can be specified or modified in the run parameters, an editable Python dictionary in a cell near the beginning of the notebook.
+Plausible parameters are documented as comments in the code (see below).

 ### The Run Parameters
 ```